 A sentinel lymph node is the closest lymph node to the tumour.
 When Merkel cell carcinoma travels to a lymph node, it usually goes to the sentinel node first.
 All other lymph nodes in the area of the tumour are simply referred to as regional lymph nodes.
 Your pathology report will specify which lymph nodes are involved.

 Most reports include the total number of lymph nodes examined and the number that contain cancer cells.
 Lymph nodes that contain cancer cells are often called positive while those that do not contain any cancer cells are called negative.

 Your pathologist may use special tests such as immunohistochemistry in order to see if there are any cancer cells in the examined lymph nodes.
 For example, Merkel cells make proteins called cytokeratins and immunohistochemistry is can help pathologists see cells that make cytokeratins.

-Why is this important?
 Lymph nodes are used to determine the nodal stage (see Pathologic stage below).
 Your doctors will use the nodal stage together with the tumour stage to determine the best treatment options for you.

+The pathologic stage for Merkel cell carcinoma is based on the TNM staging system, an internationally recognized system originally created by the American Joint Committee on Cancer.
 This system uses information about the primary tumour (T), lymph nodes (N), and distant metastatic disease (M) to determine the complete pathologic stage (pTNM).
 Your pathologist will examine the tissue submitted and give each part a number.
-In general, a higher number means more advanced disease and worse prognosis.
+In general, a higher number means more advanced disease and a worse prognosis.

 Merkel cell carcinoma is given a tumour stage between 1 and 4 based on the size of the tumour and whether or not the tumour grows into other tissues like bone, muscle, fascia or cartilage.